yairm210/Unciv/Uniques.md

 "[amount] free [unitName] units appear", "Free [unitName] appears" - Self explanatory.
 If given to a building, the units will appear next to the city the building was constructed in.
 If the specified unit can construct cities, the unique will not activate for One-City Challenge players.

 "Free Great Person" - Same.
-Great Person DOES NOT count towards your Great Person generation.
+Great Person does NOT count towards your Great Person generation.

 "Receive free [unitName] when you discover [techName]" - this is rather special, as it's activated not when you receive the unique, but rather when the specified tech is researched.